Rosuav/TF2BuffBot/knobs.md

   same as the score gained (two for a kill whether assisted or not, and one for an assist); a viable tweak would be for a solo kill to claim all three points as if you were both the killer and assister.
+* sm_ccc_carnage_per_taunt_kill: Since taunt kills are hard to get, this defaults to 10, enough to grant you an immediate spin.
+(Note that some other special kills also qualify, such as telefragging.
+They give the same points.)
 * sm_ccc_carnage_per_death: 3 by default, but could easily be higher or lower.
 Setting this equal to carnage_required guarantees a roulette spin any time you die.
 Having this higher than the kill score compensates some for the